khadas/khadas_docs/source/toneboard/HowtoUpgradeFirmware.md

 **Preparation:**

 * Download the [USB Upgrade Tool](https://dl.khadas.com/Firmware/ToneBoard/Driver/%5bOnly%20for%20some%20OS%20Upgrade%20XMOS%5d-XMOS-TUSBAudio-EVAL-V4.11.0-Setup.zip) and extract it.
-* Download the firmware `.img` files from [this directory](https://dl.khadas.com/Firmware/ToneBoard/) and extract them.
+* Download the firmware `.bin` files from [this directory](https://dl.khadas.com/Firmware/ToneBoard/) and extract them.
 * Connect your Tone Board to your PC using a USB-C data cable.

 ![Tone Board With USB-C Cable](/images/toneboard/tb_fw_01.jpg)